 There are dozens of unproven claims of benefits.
 Some of the claims are purely anecdotal, but there’s evidence to support others.

 Older animal studies found that gossypol improved the effects of radiation on prostate cancer cells.
 There’s also evidence that cottonseed oil may suppress cancer cells that have been resistant to multiple drugs.
-A 2018 study also showed that gossypol reduced tumor growth and slowed or killed three prostate cancer cell lines.
+One older

 - grapeseed oil